Yes, the CIA Flew U-2 Spy Planes From Aircraft Carriers

 After Algeria won its independence from France, it permitted continued French nuclear testing on its soil until the Gerboise Vert test of 1963 vented radioactive fallout across the desert.
 France was forced to find a new nuclear test site and chose to follow the earlier U.S. test program out into the vast Pacific Ocean.
 Paris selected the remote Polynesian atoll of Mururoa for the test site.

-The U.S. was prevented by the Partial Test-Ban Treaty from further atmospheric nuclear tests.
+The Partial Test-Ban Treaty prevented the United States from carrying out further atmospheric nuclear tests.
 At the same time, the Pentagon was interested in spying on the independent French nuclear program.

 In May 1964, following signals intelligence of an impending French test, the Ranger sailed to the South Pacific with only half her usual complement and a CIA detachment for Operation Fish Hawk.
 The U-2Gs flew onto the carrier separately from California via Hawaii amid strict secrecy.